tonamatos/wiederhold-notes/content/MAT246/2/Fields.md

 >
 >Look back at your notes.
 You should be able to prove that any non-zero element of $\mathbb Z_p$ is invertible just by citing the right things.

->[!warning] Note:
->
->Most of this section is discussed informally and actively (i.e. with a lot of me pointing at things) during the lecture.
-As such, these notes do not cover said discussion.
 ## Fermat's little theorem

 Let $p$ be a prime number.